-- 6.1 The Complaint Secretary will appoint an Investigator who will be independent of the Complaint Secretary and all parties involved in the complaint.
-The Investigator may delegate elements of the investigation to others. - 6.2 The Investigator may take any action appropriate to the investigation which will include the following:
+- 6.1.
+The Complaint Secretary will appoint an Investigator who will be independent of the Complaint Secretary and all parties involved in the complaint.
+The Investigator may delegate elements of the investigation to others. - 6.2.
+The Investigator may take any action appropriate to the investigation which will include the following: - 6.2.1.
+Ascertaining, to the extent reasonably possible, whether any criminal or civil proceedings related to the alleged misconduct are under way; - 6.2.2.
+Informing the member of the factual allegation against them and inviting the member to comment; - 6.2.3.
+Informing the member of how it is said the facts amount to improper conduct and inviting the member to comment; - 6.2.4.
+Inviting the member to provide any evidence or the names of any witnesses in response to the allegation; and - 6.2.5.
+Following any directions received from the Preliminary Investigation Panel. - 6.3.
+When speaking with any relevant witness, the Investigator will take notes and a statement will be produced which is to be signed by the witness. - 6.4.
+At any time, the Investigator may seek guidance from the Preliminary Investigation Panel in relation to the scope of its investigation.
+When doing this the Investigator may prepare a report as set out at paragraph 6.5. - 6.5.
+Following the investigation, the Investigator will provide to the Preliminary Investigation Panel a report setting out: - 6.5.1.
+The allegation made about the member; - 6.5.2.
+The steps taken by the Investigator in relation to the investigation; - 6.5.3.
+A summary of the evidence that the Investigator has obtained; and - 6.5.4.
+The issues that the Preliminary Investigation Panel is asked to consider. - 6.6.
+In addition to the report in paragraph 6.5, the Investigator shall submit to the Preliminary Investigation Panel: - 6.6.1.
+All the evidence that the Investigator has obtained; - 6.6.2.
+A recommendation for the next steps/action to be taken; and - 6.6.3.
+Any other information the Investigator considers is relevant to the decision the Preliminary Investigation Panel is being asked to consider.

-- 6.2.1 Ascertaining, to the extent reasonably possible, whether any criminal or civil proceedings related to the alleged misconduct are under way; - 6.2.2 Informing the member of the factual allegation against him or her and inviting the member to comment; - 6.2.3 Informing the member of how it is said the facts amount to improper conduct and inviting the member to comment; - 6.2.4 Inviting the member to provide any evidence or the names of any witnesses in response to the allegation; and - 6.2.5 Following any directions received from the Preliminary Investigation Panel. - 6.3 When speaking with any relevant witness the Investigator will take notes and a statement will be produced which is to be signed by the witness. - 6.4 At any time the Investigator may seek guidance from the Preliminary Investigation Panel in relation to the scope of its investigation. - 6.5 Following the investigation, the Investigator will provide to the Preliminary Investigation Panel a report setting out: - 6.5.1 The allegation made about the member; - 6.5.2 The steps taken by the Investigator in relation to the investigation; - 6.5.3 All the evidence that the Investigator has obtained; and - 6.5.4 The issues that the Preliminary Investigation Panel is asked to consider. - 6.6 In addition to the report in 6.5 above, the Investigator shall submit to the Preliminary Investigation Panel: - 6.6.1 A recommendation for the next steps/action to be taken; and - 6.6.2 Any other information the Investigator considers is relevant to the decision the Preliminary Investigation Panel is being asked to consider. - 6.7 A copy of the report at 6.5 will also be provided to the member under investigation at the same time as the Preliminary Investigation Panel.
+6.7.
+A copy of the report at paragraph 6.5 will also be provided to the member under investigation at the same time as the Preliminary Investigation Panel.

-7 Preliminary Investigation Panel 2
+7. Preliminary Investigation Panel 2